 5. Give yourself a break.

 “We have a lot of ‘shoulds’ for our holidays,” notes McVoy. “‘It should go this way.
 It should go that way.’
 The more of those you have in your head, the more stressful it will be because it probably won’t go that way.”
-So this year, why not change up some of your shoulds?
+So this year, avoid the holiday blues by changing up some of your shoulds?
 The world will keep turning and you may just enjoy yourself.